christinegaribian/synthwave/docs/README.md

 In addition to the webpack entry file, there will be four scripts involved in this project:

-`grid.js`: handle the logic for creating and updating the necessary grid elements and rendering them to the DOM.
+`keyboard.js`: handle the logic for creating and updating the necessary keyboard elements and rendering them to the DOM.

-`sequencer.js`: handle behind-the-scenes logic of actually playing the user-generated pattern.

-`synth.js`: handle interfacing with `HTML5 WebAudioKit API`.
+`synth.js`: handle interfacing with `HTML5 WebAudioKit API` to create sound

-`square.js`: house the constructor and update functions for the `Square` objects.
-Each `Square` will contain a `playing` boolean, a `note` that it plays, a `position` coordinate, and a `time` (what time it should play, relative to the beginning of the measure)
+`animation.js`: handle animating the sound visualization on the bottom of the screen

 ### Implementation Timeline

 **Day 1**

 Setting up the files structure.
 Writing the rendering logic.

-**Day 2**

 Setting up live url.
 Learning how to interface with `HTML5 WebAudioKit API`.

+**Day 2**

+Writing the sequencer logic

 **Day 3**

-Writing the sequencer logic

-**Day 4**

 Making random patterns.
 Styling the board, transitions, and effects.